Tarrawanna suburb profile

 Tarrawanna property market performance

-The rental market for houses in Tarrawanna has seen a slight increase, with average rents rising by 4.2% to $750 over the past year.
-In contrast, the unit rental market has not experienced any change, reflecting a stagnant demand in this segment.
+The rental market for houses in Tarrawanna has seen a notable increase, with average rents rising by 7.1% over the last year, reaching $750.
+However, there has been no change in the unit rental market, reflecting the lack of transactions in this segment.

 | Houses | Units | |